codelastnight/obs-SimplePlayer/README.md

  local music player with obs integration.
-Exposes a localhost webpage for OBS browser to load.
+Exposes a localhost webpage for OBS browser to load. crafted for [frogfest](https://frogfest.live), an online music festival

 ## how 2 use
 1. launch exe (from releases page)
 2. allow network access
-3. in OSB, add a new Browser Source, set the url as `localhost:9990`
+3. in OBS, add a new Browser Source, set the url as `localhost:9990`